nikhiln/django-bootstrap/README.md

-This is sample django application.
+This is sample django application developed using twitter bootstrap and deployed on heroku.